Did you know?

 Mackerel is a fast-swimming fish that hunts near the ocean’s surface and deeper waters.
 As a result, it can rely on speed and agility, sharp teeth, and a streamlined body to catch its prey fast.

-Mackerel, in turn, provides food for larger predatory fish, marine mammals, and seabirds.
-As part of the marine food chain, mackerel plays an essential role in maintaining the balance of ocean ecosystems.
+It provides food for larger predatory fish, marine mammals, and seabirds.
+As part of the marine food chain, it plays an essential role in maintaining the balance of ocean ecosystems.

 Reproduction